adaybujeda/crm-service-api/README.md

 **Delete User:**
 To be client friendly, deletes are always successful regardless of whether a user was deleted or not.

+**ForbiddenException:**
+When a request is authenticated, but the role is not authorized for a particular resource, Dropwizard returns a 403 with tha custom error message.
+This message is not consistent with the other error messages.
+We should create a new ExceptionMapper to fix this.

 **SSL:**
 Should we use SSL for the final hop to access this service?